 - Original Part of the World: Western Indian Ocean

-True to the typical tang model, gem tangs have flattened, disc-shaped bodies.
-Their background of dark blue scales feature a stunning array of tiny white spots.
+True to the typical tang model, gem tangs are saltwater fish that have flattened, disc-shaped bodies.
+Their background of dark blue scales features a stunning array of tiny white spots.
 Add in bright yellow touches to the fins and tail, and you have a glamorous fish.

 Juveniles don’t have the vibrant colors you see in adults.
 Those deeper hues come in as they get older and mature.
 So if you have your heart set on owning one of these expensive saltwater beauties, have patience.
 That youngster may not look as impressive yet, but it will down the road.